nnennaeze07/nnennaeze07.github.io/sample_page.md

 ## Choose Your Own Adventure Chatbot Project Page

 **Project description:**
-For this project, I create a “Choose Your Own Adventure” chabot through openrouter API with the mistrel 7b model: a model (compatible with ChatGPTs OpenAI package).
+For this project, I created a “Choose Your Own Adventure” chabot through openrouter API with the mistrel 7b model (a model compatible with ChatGPTs OpenAI package).
 The chatbot assumes the role of a DND dungeon master that sets up an environment and creates a story that develops based on user interative choices.
 Gradio is used to create an interface for the chatbot.

 ### 1. OpenRouter API Call